Julius Hobson: Activism

 Walking his son to school, past the all-white school to Slowe Elementary School in Northeast, Washington, D.C., gave Hobson the drive to fight for school desegregation.
 He was elected president of the school's parent-teacher association, and he argued that overcrowding at black schools would be alleviated if white schools were to admit black students.

 During the 1960s, Hobson served as the chair of the Washington chapter of the Congress of Racial Equality.
 While a part of the organization, he led several sit-ins.
 Hobson later joined a local civic association, where he marched the streets of Downtown, Washington, D.C., with signs encouraging shoppers to boycott stores that would not hire black employees.
 When Hobson threatened to encourage a boycott of the city's bus system because the system would not employ black drivers, the bus system backed down and hired 44 black employees.
 The group helped desegregate restaurants in Maryland and Delaware, ended discrimination in public housing in the District of Columbia and forced private businesses to open employment to black people.
 He practiced non-violence, although he would say he did not go around saying he was non-violent because violence was never his intention.

 When the Congress of Racial Equality expelled him from the organization for being too authoritative, Hobson and his closest associates formed a new civil rights organization, Associated Community Teams.

 When Hobson's ten-year-old daughter Jean was assigned the lowest educational track, Hobson sued the public school system.
 In the case of Hobson v.
 Hansen, he displayed many charts for the court as evidence that the District spent more on each white student than on each black student.
-The court ruled in his favor, banning discrimination in the District of Columbia Public Schools and stopping its overly rigid system of grouping students by ability on June 19, 1967.
+The court ruled in his favor, banning discrimination in the District of Columbia Public Schools and stopping its system of grouping students by ability on June 19, 1967.